 The legal framework

-Since the year 2000, a special law, the Bundesarchivgesetz (Federal Act on the Safekeeping, Storage and Use of Archival Holdings of the Federal Government, Federal Law Gazette no. 162/1999) governs the framework and the scientific, cultural and administrative tasks of the Austrian State Archives.
+Since the year 2000, a dedicated law, the Bundesarchivgesetz (Federal Act on the Safekeeping, Storage and Use of Archival Holdings of the Federal Government, Federal Law Gazette no. 162/1999) governs the framework and the scientific, cultural and administrative tasks of the Austrian State Archives.

-The core tasks involved in "keeping archives" are defined by law as "the surveying, taking over, keeping, conserving, repairing, filing, describing, utilising and making available for use of archival holdings of the federal government to serve the purposes of research into historical periods and the present, for other research and scientific or scholarly purposes, for legislation, jurisdiction, administration as well as legitimate concerns of citizens (Bundesarchivgesetz, Federal Law Gazette no. 162/1999, sec.
+The core tasks involved in "keeping archives" are defined by law as "the surveying, taking over, keeping, conserving, repairing, filing, describing, utilising and making available for use of archival holdings of the federal government to serve the purposes of research into historical periods and the present, for other research and scientific or scholarly purposes, for legislation, jurisdiction, administration as well as legitimate concerns of citizens" (Bundesarchivgesetz, Federal Law Gazette no. 162/1999, sec.
 2 ).

 Tasks within the framework of public administration